raytonlin1/FullStackMernList/README.md

+This is a MERN app where I added multiple input fields to be added for each object in the database, and I added the update and delete actions from CRUD.
+This app allows you to make messages with your name that are stored in a database then displayed on screen.
+You can create, edit and delete these messages thanks to my additions.

+(The text below is from the original README)

 This project uses MongoDB, ExpressJS, ReactJS and Node with a slight help of Axios.

 This is a simple example of how to make a MERN stack application.
 The focus of this project is mainly on backend part and not the styling of the application.